Arachnoiditis

 What is arachnoiditis?

-Arachnoiditis is a disorder caused by the inflammation of the arachnoid.
-The arachnoid is one of the membranes that surround and protect the nerves of the spinal cord.
-The arachnoid can become inflamed because of:
+Arachnoiditis is a rare condition that happens when there’s inflammation of the arachnoid.
+The arachnoid is one of the membranes that surround and protect the spinal cord and its nerves.

 • Infection from bacteria or viruses